OutpostUniverse/OP2Archive/ReadMe.txt

 Ver 1.2.2
  * Bug Fix: Make the ADD and REMOVE command work again.
  * Bug Fix: Allow the CREATE command to work when adding the contents of a directory to a new volume
+ * Bug Fix: Prevent adding a volume to itself.
+ * Bug Fix: Make error messages show filename when problems arise parsing files for inclusion in a CLM.

 Ver 1.2.1
  * Bug Fix: Allow creating archives in new directories